-Section 2-1

 How RISO Really Works

 The RISO system operates using a thermal process to transfer a carbon based designs onto either RISO ScreenMaster Screen Printing mesh or a PRINT GOCCO Print Masters.

-The Imaging Process
+The VISTAFAX Imaging Process

-As the Print Lamps fire, the heat passes through the screen and hits the artwork, heating up the carbon to melt away the emulsion [thermal film], transferring your design onto the ScreenMaster.
+As the Carrier enters the machine, the heat lamp is trigered and turned on, producing the required heat that passes through the screen and hits the artwork.

+This heats up the carbon on your artwork to melt away the emulsion [thermal film], transferring your design onto the ScreenMaster.

 When the ink is squeegeed through the screen [which is attached to a frame prior to printing], the ink will pass through the exposed area of the screen - your design - and onto the item below.